Home Archives Resources Ancillaries Subscriber options Contacts

 UNSUB FLTEACH

-To SUBSCRIBE just send an email message in plain text, avoid any cute formatting.
-Follow the directions in the grey box--no signature, it doesn't matter what is in the subject line.
-You will get a welcome message with instructions on how to use FLTEACH by return e-mail.
-BTW If your name is not Snow White, please use your real name.
+To SUBSCRIBE just send an email message in plain text, avoid any special formatting.
+Follow the directions in the box, but if your name is not Snow White, please use your real name.wink.
+No signature, and it doesn't matter what is in the subject line.
+You will be sent a Welcome Message with instructions on how to use FLTEACH by return e-mail.

 Posting